mcabbott/TensorCast.jl/README.md

 [CuArrays](https://github.com/JuliaGPU/CuArrays.jl), and with almost anything else.
 For operations with arrays of arrays like `mapslices`, this package defines gradients for [Zygote.jl](https://github.com/FluxML/Zygote.jl) (similar to those of [SliceMap.jl](https://github.com/mcabbott/SliceMap.jl)).
-To see what is generated, insert `@pretty` before any command.

-Similar notation used by some other packages, although all of them use an implicit sum over repeated indices.
+Similar notation is used by some other packages, although all of them use an implicit sum over repeated indices.
 [TensorOperations.jl](https://github.com/Jutho/TensorOperations.jl) performs Einstein-convention contractions and traces: